yasoo-exe/fullStackOpen/README.md

-# Part 1
+# fullStackOpen
-## Directory for submitting exercises of part 1 of the course
+## A repo for submitting exercises of the fullStackOpen course